 This test usually is performed as the final part of a dynamic renal scan.
-No additional radiotracer is administered beyond what was already administered for renal scintigraphy (see the ACR-ACNM-SPR Practice Parameter for the Performance of Renal Scintigraphy [15]), which can be combined with this technique.
+No additional radiotracer is administered beyond what was already administered for renal scintigraphy (see the ACR-ACNM-SPR Practice Parameter for the Performance of Renal Scintigraphy [14]), which can be combined with this technique.

-The advantages of the indirect technique are that it is noninvasive (ie, does not require catheterization) and it provides information about renal function and collecting system drainage.
-A significant disadvantage of the indirect technique is a lower sensitivity than direct RNC because 1) the bladder may only partially fill, 2) reflux may be detected only during the voiding phase unless time activity curves are created in which case spikes in activity during drainage can signify reflux, and 3) it may be difficult to differentiate between reflux and residual antegrade excretion [16-18].
-Use of ROIs over the collecting systems and time-activity curves may enhance the sensitivity of indirect RNC for detecting VUR.
-Indirect cystography should not be used if the patient has not been toilet trained or has impaired renal function [13, 16-18].
+The advantages of the indirect technique are that it is noninvasive (ie, does not require catheterization) and it provides information about renal function.
+A disadvantage of the indirect technique is a lower sensitivity than direct RNC because a) the bladder may only partially fill, b) reflux can be detected only during the voiding phase, and c) it may be difficult to differentiate between reflux and residual antegrade excretion [15-17].
+Use of ROIs over the collecting systems and time-activity curves may enhance the sensitivity of indirect RNC for detecting vesicoureteral reflux.
+Indirect cystography should not be used if the patient has not been toilet trained or has impaired renal function [12,15-17].